National Debt Tracker: American taxpayers (you) are now on the hook for $36,686,937,742,311.50 as of 7/24/25

 THE US IS PAYING A RECORD AMOUNT OF INTEREST ON ITS NATIONAL DEBT

 That is because as interest rates rise, the federal government's borrowing costs on its debt will also increase.
-In fact, interest payments on the national debt are projected to be the fastest-growing part of the federal budget over the next three decades, according to the CRFB.
+In fact, interest payments on the national debt are projected to be the fastest-growing part of the federal budget over the next three decades, according to the CBO.

 US Capitol in Washington, DC